 - Unpredictable fuel costs and competition

-- Ups and Down in the economy
+- Ups and Downs in the economic cycle cause significant demand variation.

-- Difficult to implement newer technology and Business process improvements.
+- Difficult to implement newer technology and business process improvements.

 - ELD Mandate and Hours-of-Service rules.